khalilia2000/Car-ND-Unscented-Kalman-Filter/README.md

 ## Results for dataset #1

-The following image presents the results obtained on the first data file.
-The ground truth values of Px and Py along with the predicted values (i.e. using UKF) and the measurement values are shown on the image below.
+The following images present the results obtained on the first data file.
+The ground truth values of Px, Py and V along with the predicted values using UKF and the measurement values are shown on the images below.
+NIS values for radar and laser measurements are also shown in separate plots.
 RMSE values of **0.0702229**, **0.0792156**, **0.604636** and **0.64632** were obtained for Px, Py, Px_dot, and Py_dot.

 | Position Estimates vs. Ground Truth | Velocity Estimates vs. Ground Truth |
 |:-----------------------------------:|:-----------------------------------:|